ThrillStays

 Registration and Activation

 All satellite communicators require registration before use.
-This is not optional — unregistered SOS activations create rescue response delays and in some jurisdictions are illegal.
+Unregistered SOS activations create rescue response delays and in some jurisdictions are illegal.
 Registration steps:

 1. Register the device with the manufacturer (Garmin Explore for inReach, SPOT MyAccount, Zoleo app)

-2. Activate a subscription plan (device is inert without an active plan)
+2. Activate a subscription plan — the device is inert without an active plan

-3. Register with your national search-and-rescue coordination center — in the US, this means registering with the NOAA SARSAT system.
+3. Register with your national search-and-rescue coordination center.
+In the US, register with the NOAA SARSAT system.
 This links your device ID to your contact information and ensures first responders have your details immediately upon SOS activation.

 4. Test the device before your trip — send an OK message, verify receipt, test tracking on the companion app.